A Designer’s Guide to Documenting Accessibility & User Interactions

 A color matrix to document all combinations

-Not all designers might be familiar with the ratios, AA / AAA meaning and small vs big text concept.
+Not all designers might be familiar with the ratios, AA / AAA meaning and small vs big text concepts.
 You still need to explain this somewhere.
 Or put some links to external sources.
 You could use Geri’s WCAG for Designers documentation or the accessguide page on contrasts.
 For more tools check “Color accessibility: tools and resources to help you design inclusive products“.

 The next category is the documentation of interactions: how is a user going to interact with those components and pages?